mkws

 The main layout file, it holds the common parts of your

 website.
-Elements like html
+Elements like html, body,

-are located here.
+head are located here.
 The standard layout file found in

-the archive, which is also part of the base
+the archive, which is also part of the base theme is:

 <!doctype html>